AndreasFragkop/DevDebug-Studio/README.md

 - Multi-tab editing with close/add actions
 - `Clear Code` action for active tab
 - Light/Dark mode with local persistence

-## Limitations
-- Focused on JavaScript debugging workflows only.
-- Uses client-side simulation and may not match full runtime edge cases.
-- CDN dependency for parser loading unless bundled locally.
-- Very large scripts may reduce responsiveness in browser-only mode.

 ## Privacy
 - All code execution and analysis happens in the browser.